polysyllabic/chaos/docs/chaosface.md

    the Raspberry Pi and waiting for it to boot up.

 3. Open a browser and navigate to the Chaos page:
-   - If you're running Chaosface on the Pi: http://raspberrypi.local/.
+   - If you're running Chaosface on the Pi, the default is http://raspberrypi.local/.
    - If you're running Chaosface on the same computer as the browser, go to http://localhost/.

 4. Go to the "Connection Setup" tab and enter your bot name and channel name.